AdobeDocs/experience-manager-64.en/help/assets/searchx.md

 ## Adding tabs {#adding-tabs}

-You can add additional Search tabs by configuring them in the AEM Assets Admin.
+You can add additional Search tabs by configuring them in the [!DNL Experience Manager] Assets Admin.
 To create additional tabs:

 1. Create the folder structure `/apps/wcm/core/content/damadmin/tabs,`if it does not already exist, and copy the `tabs` node from `/libs/wcm/core/content/damadmin` and paste it.
 1. Create and configure the second tab, as desired.